-Over the years, we’ve perfected a 6-step process for getting started with these kinds of projects.
-In this blog post, Phil, a Cambridge Intelligence developer, outlines how it works.
+Over the years, we’ve perfected a 6-step process for getting started with network visualization projects.
+In this network visualization tutorial, Phil, a Cambridge Intelligence developer, outlines how it works.

-For more information, or to speak with us about your own data visualization projects, get in touch.
+For more information, or to speak with us about your own network visualization projects, get in touch.